Log in

 Click on the three dots next to a table and click Share table.

-Within the sharing settings, you'll see who owns the table and anyone who already has access.
-If you're on a Team or Company plan, you'll also see permissions on an organizational level.
+Within the sharing settings, you'll see who owns the table or view and anyone who already has access.
+If you're on a Team or Enterprise plan, you'll also see permissions on an organizational level.

 Share a table with users in the same Zapier organization, or by email or link.